-Our performance against these can be tracked monthly on the UAL Carbon Dashboard website.
+Our performance against targets is available on the UAL Carbon Dashboard website.
 We also report annually to the Higher Education Statistics Agency (HESA) through the Estates Management Record process.

-The energy monitoring system UAL uses is proven to be robust, as it has been accredited with ISO 50001 (UAL ISO 50001 Certificate (PDF 118KB)).
+The energy monitoring system UAL uses is proven to be robust - it is certified to ISO 50001 (UAL ISO 50001 Certificate (PDF 118KB)).

-Our total Scope 1 and 2 emissions are tracking on target as shown in this graph of historical progress marked against the target to 2020 (Scope 1 & 2 emissions (PDF 44KB)).
+Our total Scope 1 and 2 emissions are on target as shown in this graph (Scope 1 and 2 emissions (PDF 44KB)).

 Scope 3 emissions

-UAL has also set a baseline and target for reduction of Scope 3 emissions particularly those due to transport (Scope 1, 2 & 3 emissions (PDF 41KB)).
+UAL has also set a baseline and target for reduction of Scope 3 emissions, particularly those due to transport (Scope 1, 2 and 3 emissions (PDF 41KB)).
 Our scope 3 emissions are also reported annually to HESA.

 Emissions from residential buildings

 We report emissions from residential halls over which we have control.